-The Rogers Fire Department (RFD) operates 4 Advance Life Support (ALS) Ambulances, 3 ALS Engines, 2 Basic Life Support (BLS) Engines, and 2 BLS Trucks.
-The RFD also has special events medics that operate on bicycles and ATVs.
+The Rogers Fire Department (RFD) operates four 24-hour and one peak volume Advance Life Support (ALS) Ambulances, six ALS Engines, two Basic Life Support (BLS) Ladders.
+The RFD also has three Basic Life Support (BLS) ATV's that are used for special events.

 Medical care begins at our 911 center.
 There, all of our dispatchers are certified Emergency Medical Dispatchers.
 This training, along with sophisticated medical software, allows us to gather important information from callers and deliver dispatch life support until paramedics arrive.
 The City of Rogers has one dispatch center for all entities.
 This saves confusion and lost time that may occur when transferring from one dispatch center to another.